 And, speaking of the Amazons and Walmarts of the world, they’re always going to take priority over smaller businesses when it comes to the ocean carrier’s dray capacity.
 The trucks and chassis you think you have at the port may suddenly be substantially delayed in handling your shipments if one of these retail or Etail monoliths needs them.

 What about non-asset-based carriers?

 In singing the praises of the asset-based carrier when it comes to drayage, we do want to note that there are times when non-asset providers are an effective drayage solution.
 During slow periods, there may be a negligible difference between asset and non-asset provider capacity and service.
 It may even prove to be beneficial to have a balanced strategy in which you rely primarily on asset-based providers, and then use non-asset-based ones as backups or for sporadic work.

 During peak periods, however, you need the peace of mind knowing that you have the regular capacity you need.
 The most effective way to do this is to lock in that capacity with an asset-based provider.

-Weber Logistics for asset-based port drayage on the West Coast
+Partner with Weber Logistics for asset-based port drayage on the West Coast

 Weber Logistics is an asset-based transportation provider that performs port drayage operations at all major West Coast ports.
 Our drayage solutions are fully integrated with our warehousing and OTR operations, enabling you to work with one single 3PL provider for your entire West Coast supply chain.
 To learn more about our asset-based drayage services and the many other logistics services we offer, contact us today.